Jason Heath is the host of Contrabass Conversations, a podcast devoted to exploring music and ideas associated with the double bass.

 His blog and podcast are highly regarded in the music world and have been featured as top offerings in the world of arts and culture for the past decade.
 He is the author of Winning the Audition and Road Warrior Without an Expense Account and his work has been featured in International Musician, TimeOut Chicago, Adaptistration, ArtsHacker, The Scroll, Bass World, Double Bassist, and Bass Musician Magazine.

-Jason serves on the Board of Directors for the International Society of Bassists and is the Double Bass Product Manager for Eastman Strings.
-He also serves on the advisory boards of Musician’s Toolkit and Be Part of the Music, and he is internationally active as a clinician and consultant.
-Jason is past president of the Illinois chapter of the American String Teachers Association and past orchestra representative for District VII of the Illinois Music Educators Association.
+Jason is Strings Product Manager for Eastman Strings, and he is internationally active as a clinician and consultant.
+Jason is a past member of the board of directors for the International Society of Bassists, is past president of the Illinois chapter of the American String Teachers Association and is the past orchestra representative for District VII of the Illinois Music Educators Association.

 A highly decorated veteran teacher, Jason is a past faculty member at DePaul University, the University of Wisconsin-Whitewater and Trinity International University.
 He currently works with the San Francisco Symphony’s Music and Mentors program and teaches internationally at various bass events, clinics, and master classes.